QW-Group/ezquake.com/docs/docs/charsets.md

 ---

 # Charsets
-A charset is an image the represent the console characters.
+A charset is an image that represent the console characters.

 ## How to change charset
 You can create your own charset or download from [QuakeWorld GFX](https://gfx.quakeworld.nu/browse/charsets/)